 How To Get A Better Hotel Room At Check-In

-Order Heads in Beads from your favorite retailer:
+Order Heads in Beds from your favorite retailer:

 I am standing on St. Charles Avenue, uptown New Orleans, a few months out of college and a few weeks into summer.
 It’s already extremely hot in the full sun.
 Which is where I have to stand: in the sun.
 Next to the valet box.
 All day.